TLDR: This is just a speculative post about a paper which is interesting from the Protons point of view but is not really related to anything else.

 So we can look at this as a cycle:

-It bypasses all of the energetic processes in the rest of the TCA so delivers very little to the ETC. The normal function of this pathway appears to be a safety valve for the cell when the mitochondria are presented with far too much acetyl-CoA.
+of the energetic processes in the rest of the TCA so delivers very little to the ETC. The normal function of this pathway appears to be a safety valve for the cell when the mitochondria are presented with far too much acetyl-CoA.

 In some cancer cells things go very awry.